gene-git/wg_tool/README.md

      Same as -rpt, but runs *wg show* for you.
 This obviously only works when run on the vpn server.
-Will advise if current server is out of sync with current config and therefore needs updating and/or restarting
+Will advise if current server is out of sync with current config and therefore needs updating and/or restarting This report shows users and profiles in nice human readable form.

         wg-tool -rrpt

 This feature solves a long standing problem with native wireguard reports which burden the administrator with mapping IPs or public keys to a user profile.
+The report does it for you and shows actual user and profile names.

-This eliminates any need for schemes, such as Vanity keys, attempting to map public keys to something more palatable.
+Because of this feature, this tool eliminates any need for schemes, such as Vanity keys, attempting to map public keys to something more palatable.

 ## Overview

 Tool to manage wireguard configs for server and users.